enthought/mayavi/docs/source/mayavi/installation.rst

   application is the easiest to start with.

-If you have the source tarball of mayavi or have checked out the sources from the SVN repository, you can run the examples in ``enthought.mayavi*/examples``.
+If you have the source tarball of mayavi or have checked out the sources from the github repository, you can run the examples in ``enthought.mayavi*/examples``.
 There are plenty of example scripts illustrating various features.
 Tests are available in the ``enthought.mayavi*/tests`` sub-directory.